-The following table sets forth information concerning the fiscal year 2016 compensation of our non-employee directors that served during the period from July 1, 2015 through June 30, 2016:
+The following table sets forth information concerning the fiscal year 2017 compensation of our non-employee directors that served during the period from July 1, 2016 through June 30, 2017:

 Name Fees earned or paid in cash (\$) Stock / option awards (\$) Total (\$)

-Frederick A. Brightbill \$ 85,000 \$ 383,293 \$ 468,293
+Frederick A. Brightbill \$ 88,109 \$ 55,000 \$ 143,109

+W. Patrick Battle 8,097 8,137 16,234

-Donald C. Campion 77,500 53,790 131,290
+Donald C. Campion 78,728 55,000 133,728

+TJ Chung 31,266 28,781 60,047

-Joseph M. Deignan
+Joseph M. Deignan -

-Patrick J. Halloran
+Patrick J. Halloran -

-Christopher Keenan
+Christopher Keenan -

+Roch Lambert 38,293 37,521 75,544

+Peter G. Leemputte 51,305 37,521 88,826

-Christopher A. Twomey 70,000 383,293 453,293
+Christopher A. Twomey 17,936 17,630 35,566

-Effective as of the beginning of fiscal year 2017, each eligible non-employee director other than the chairperson of the Board receives an annual cash retainer of \$50,000 and the chairperson receives an annual cash retainer of \$10,000 and the committee chairperson receives an additional annual cash retainer of \$15,000.
-Each Compensation Committee member other than the committee chairperson receives an additional annual cash retainer of \$7,500 and the committee chairperson receives an additional annual cash retainer of \$7,500.
-Each Nominating and Corporate Governance Committee member other than the committee chairperson receives an additional annual cash retainer of \$5,000 and the committee chairperson receives an additional annual cash retainer of \$5,000 and the committee chairperson receives an additional annual cash retainer of \$7,500.
+Each eligible non-employee director other than the chairperson of the Board receives an annual cash retainer of \$50,000 and the chairperson receives an annual cash retainer of \$90,000.
+Each Audit Committee member other than the committee chairperson receives an additional annual cash retainer of \$10,000 and the committee chairperson receives an additional annual cash retainer of \$10,000.
+Each Compensation Committee member other than the committee chairperson receives an additional annual cash retainer of \$15,000.
+Each Compensation Committee member other than the committee chairperson receives an additional annual cash retainer of \$15,000.
+Each Compensation Committee member other than the committee chairperson receives an additional annual cash retainer of \$5,000 and the committee chairperson receives an additional annual cash retainer of \$10,000.
+Each Nominating and Corporate Governance Committee member other than the committee chairperson receives an additional annual cash retainer of \$5,000 and the committee chairperson receives an additional annual cash retainer of \$5,000 and the committee chairperson receives an additional annual cash retainer of \$5,000 and the committee chairperson receives an additional annual cash retainer of \$5,000 and the committee chairperson receives an additional annual cash retainer of \$5,000 and the committee chairperson receives an additional annual cash retainer of \$5,000 and the committee chairperson receives an additional annual cash retainer of \$5,000 and the committee chairperson receives an additional annual cash retainer of \$5,000 and the committee chairperson receives an additional annual cash retainer of \$7,500.
 Each annual retainer is paid quarterly at the beginning of each quarter.
 Under the director compensation policy, directors may elect to receive all (but not less than all) of his or her annual retainers in the form of common stock (in lieu of cash).
+Each non-employee director is also eligible to participate in our boat usage and testing program and may therefore